JesseHill/git-tutorial/README.txt

 $ find .git/objects -type f | wc -l
        5
 ```
+Woah!
 Interesting!
 Did you expect 6?
 We still have 5, so no new object was created!

 If we stop and think about what we've learned so far though, this should make sense.
 Git stores the file by writing it to a path based on the file content hash.
 Since the content is identical, git writes to the same location, so there's no duplicated version of the file.

 Now let's commit and look at the new objects.
 ```bash